kgn/CodingConventions/README.md

 ## Branches

-Git branches are grouped together by the `/` seperator so they are organized into *directories* in GUI apps.
+Git branches are grouped together by the `/` separator so they are organized into *directories* in GUI apps.

 There are currently two groups:
 - `feature` - A feature branch.
 Examples: `feature/sound-control`, `feature/x-ray`
 - `build` - A build branch for the build system.
 Examples: `build/release`, `build/beta`.

-# C Based Syntex Languages
+# C Based Syntax Languages

 Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
 There should be no space around the braces to make the code more compact.